Here’s a look at Mad Cow Disease, a fatal brain disease found in cattle.

 BSE is passed between cows through the practice of recycling bovine carcasses for meat and bone meal protein, which is fed back to other cattle.

-Both mad cow disease and variant Creutzfeldt-Jakob Disease (vCJD) are fatal.
+Both mad cow disease and vCJD are fatal.

 Symptoms of vCJD involve psychiatric symptoms and behavioral changes, movement deficits, memory disturbances and cognitive impairments.

-BSE Statistics (Cattle): (source: CDC) Through April 2012, 23 BSE cases in North America have been confirmed, 19 cases in Canada, and four in the United States.
+BSE cases in North America 1993-August 2018: 26 cases confirmed, 20 in Canada, and six in the United States.
 One of the infected cows that died in the United States was born in Canada.
+One of the infected Canadian cows was imported from the United Kingdom.

 January 1993 - The BSE epidemic in Britain reaches its peak with almost 1,000 new cases being reported per week.

-1996 - The first case of variant Creutzfeldt-Jakob Disease is reported.
+1996 - The first case of vCJD is reported.

 1996-1999 - The European Union bans British beef.
-France continues the ban for three more years, on the grounds that British beef is not safe.
+France continues the ban for an additional three years.

-May 20, 2003 - Canada's first case of mad cow disease is confirmed in an eight-year-old cow in Alberta.
+May 20, 2003 - Canada’s first case of mad cow disease is confirmed in an 8-year-old cow in Alberta.
 Canadian officials say the cow did not enter the food chain.

-December 23, 2003 - The first case of mad cow disease in the United States is confirmed by the U.S. Department of Agriculture.
+December 23, 2003 - The US Department of Agriculture confirms the first case of mad cow disease in the United States.
 The infected cow is discovered on a farm in Washington State in early December.
-Japan, China and South Korea stop the importation of U.S. beef.
-The infected cow was born in Alberta, Canada, in April 1997 - just four months before the United States and Canada began banning the use of brain and spinal cord tissue in cattle feed.
+Japan, China and South Korea stop the importation of US beef.
+The infected cow was born in Canada, in April 1997 - just four months before the United States and Canada began banning the use of brain and spinal cord tissue in cattle feed.

-January 9, 2004 - The USDA says it will begin destroying about 130 cattle that were "herd mates" of the cow that tested positive for the first-ever U.S. case of mad cow disease - to make sure none of those cows enters the human food chain.
+January 9, 2004 - The USDA says it will begin destroying about 130 cattle that were “herd mates” of the cow that tested positive for the first-ever US case of mad cow disease.

 January 26, 2004 - New safeguards against mad cow disease are announced by the Food and Drug Administration.
 They include banning chicken waste from cattle feed and barring restaurant meat scraps from being used in animal feed.

-June 20, 2004 - Charlene Singh, the first person known to live in the United States with variant Creutzfeldt-Jakob Disease, dies.
+June 20, 2004 - Charlene Singh, the first person known to live in the United States with vCJD, dies.

 January 2, 2005 - Canadian health authorities confirm that test results have identified a 10-year-old dairy cow in Alberta as having mad cow disease.
-This is Canada's second case of bovine spongiform encephalopathy (BSE) in two years.
+This is Canada’s second case of BSE in two years.

 September 5, 2008 - Canadian scientists announce a discovery that paves the way for diagnostic testing of live cattle, rather than postmortem.